 Assess their readiness as well as their skill level to determine how effective they can be as total compensation communicators.
 If you can’t rely on them today, that will tell you where you have to start.
 Get going on improving their leadership and communication skills, so you can build from there.
 (I’ll cover detailed suggestions for next steps in future posts.)

-In her recent post, “Do the Right Thing, Be Fair,” Terri reminded us that “cost saving measures” like watering down separation pay can influence a company’s reputation – separated employees will talk.
+In a recent Cafe post, “Do the Right Thing, Be Fair,” we were reminded that “cost saving measures” like watering down separation pay can influence a company’s reputation – separated employees will talk.

 Active employees have even more to say.
 Trust them to get it right.

 Margaret O'Hanlon, CCP brings deep expertise to discussions on employee pay, performance management, career development and communications at the Café.
 Her firm, re:Think Consulting, provides market pay information and designs base salary structures, incentive plans, career paths and their implementation plans.
 Earlier, she was a Principal at Willis Towers Watson.
-Margaret is a Board member of the Bay Area Compensation Association (BACA).
-She coauthored the popular eBook, Everything You Do (in Compensation) Is Communications, a toolkit that all practitioners can find at https://gumroad.com/l/everythingiscommunication.
+Margaret coauthored the popular eBook, Everything You Do (in Compensation) Is Communications, a toolkit that all practitioners can find at https://gumroad.com/l/everythingiscommunication.